BAJAJ FINSERV DIRECT LIMITED

 Key Features of Futures Contracts

-• Obligation: Both buyer and seller are obligated to fulfil the contract at maturity
+2. Obligation: Both the buyer and seller are legally bound to fulfil the contract at maturity, regardless of market price movements.

-• Margin Requirements: Traders must maintain margin accounts to cover potential losses
+3. Margin Requirements: Traders must deposit an initial margin and maintain it to manage potential losses and ensure contract performance.

-• Expiry Date: Each futures contract has a set expiry date by which the trade must be executed
+7. Expiry Date: Each contract specifies an expiry date by which the trade must be executed or settled.

 Common Uses of Futures

-• Hedging: Protecting against price fluctuations in commodities, currencies, or equities
+• Hedging: Protecting against price volatility in commodities, currencies, or financial assets.

-• Speculation: To enable profit from expected price movements
+• Speculation: Allowing traders to profit from anticipated price movements in the underlying asset.

 Definition of Options Contracts